 - Feeling depressed, disgusted, ashamed, guilty or upset about your eating

 Unlike a person with bulimia, after a binge, you don’t regularly compensate for extra calories eaten by vomiting, using laxatives or exercising excessively.
 You may try to diet or eat normal meals.
 But restricting your diet may simply lead to more binge eating.

-The testimonials on this website were provided by satisfied clients in confidence and are not intended to represent or guarantee that anyone will achieve the same or similar results.
+The testimonials on this website were provided by satisfied clients in confidence and are not intended to represent or guarantee that anyone will achieve the same or similar results from their binge eating disorder recovery.
 Therapy is hard work and an individual’s therapeutic outcome depends on the client’s desire, dedication, effort and motivation.